 Here we will describe two ethnographic fieldwork stories where emotional management was part of our fieldwork.
 For simplicity’s sake, we can call this a dialectic between involvement and detachment.
 Detachment, however, is not a lack of emotion.
 It is a tactic for balancing intimacy and distance.
-The one setting we describe is Hedlund’s fieldwork with an armed group in the Democratic Republic of Congo.
+The one setting we describe is Hedlund’s fieldwork with an armed group in the DRC.
 This group had violent confrontations with other militias and with government troops, and they also perpetrated attacks on civilians.
-The other setting is Sampson’s fieldwork in Romania during the Ceausescu era, when he was tracked by the secret police as a potential spy, declared ‘persona non grata’ on entry, and where his informants were followed, interrogated and even threatened.
+The other setting is Sampson’s fieldwork in Romania during the Ceausescu [technically sedilla under the first s ] era, when he was tracked by the secret police as a potential spy, declared ‘persona non grata’ on entry, and where his informants were followed, interrogated and even threatened.
 Hedlund’s situation was one of insecurity and physical danger.
 Sampson’s was one of surveillance, suspicion and paranoia.
 Both led to strong emotional responses during and after our fieldwork, especially anxiety or guilt about interlocutors.
 And both fieldwork experiences were for us lessons in emotional management.
 After presenting the two cases, we offer some concluding remarks on how to navigate the dialectic between involvement and detachment in fieldwork, suggesting that the two concepts can help us ‘manage’ emotions in fieldwork.

 Example 1.
 Fieldwork with armed groups in the Congo